t8lv4/terminalCombat/README.md

 # What is terminalCombat ?

-terminalCombat is a RPG for two players, meant to be played on a terminal.
+terminalCombat is a fighting game for two players.

+it's meant to be played on a terminal.